-- Requiring permitted facilities (other than retail space in storefronts) to be closed to the general public; prohibiting transporter deliveries and pick-ups between the hours of, for example, 7:00 p.m. and 8:00 a.m. - Odors shall be contained on the property on which the commercial cannabis activity is located. - No production, distribution, storage, display or wholesale of cannabis and cannabisinfused products shall be visible from the exterior of the building where the commercial cannabis activity is being conducted. - Operational requirements and standards to prevent underage persons from acquiring cannabis that equal or exceed state standards.
+- Requiring permitted facilities (other than retail space in storefronts) to be closed to the general public; prohibiting transporter deliveries and pick-ups between the hours of, for example, 7:00 p.m. and 8:00 a.m. - No production, distribution, storage, display or wholesale of cannabis and cannabisinfused products shall be visible from the exterior of the building where the commercial cannabis activity is being conducted. - Operational requirements and standards to prevent underage persons from acquiring cannabis that equal or exceed state standards.